 The south coast is lined with sandy beaches.
 Just 4 miles from Polperro is Talland Bay Beach where there’s a café and kayak hire, while Lansallos Beach (2.5 miles away) is one of Cornwall’s secret treasures with a waterfall to the west of the beach.
 National Trust-owned Lantic Bay is a beautiful sandy stretch just 5 miles away.

 Stay on the beautiful Polperro Heritage Coast to be close to this picturesque fishing village.
-We have holiday cottages scattered all along this coast, from the twin destinations of Fowey and Polruan to the west, all the way up to Looe at the eastern edge of our protected coast.
-A few of our favourite Polperro cottages include:
+We have holiday cottages scattered all along this coast, from the twin destinations of Fowey and Polruan to the west, all the way up to Looe at the eastern edge of the coast.
+Our selection includes dog-friendly cottages, large properties and luxury homes, so there is something for everyone.
+Here are a few of our favourite Polperro cottages include:

 The food and drink: